micro-ROS/micro-ROS-bridge_RPI/Readme.md

 ## Instructions:

 This is a set of instructions to fully set-up the micro-ROS hardware bridge.
-Each point has dependencie on the previous one.
+Each point has dependencies on the previous one.

 ### Raspbian set-up:

-First, we need to install Raspbian Lite in our RPI, you can follow the next guide to know how:
+First, we need to install Raspbian Lite in our RPI, you can follow the next guide to know-how:
 [- Download Raspbian Lite](https://downloads.raspberrypi.org/raspbian_lite_latest)
 [- Raspbian Lite installation guide](https://www.raspberrypi.org/documentation/installation/installing-images/README.md)Cr

 Once Raspbian is flashed into the SD card, we need to connect our RPI to our network, to do so, we have two different options:
 - Connect the ethernet cable.
-- Create a headless configuration by setting this files: [Raspberry Pi Headless Tutorial](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md)
+- Create a headless configuration by setting these files: [Raspberry Pi Headless Tutorial](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md)

 Now the RPI is ready, so we need to open a terminal and open an SSH connection with the RPI by typing the next command:
 - ``ssh pi@<RaspberryPi-IP>``